 To work co-operatively is to communicate, and good communication skills are the foundation for effective co-operative working.
 On this page you will find an introduction to communication skills which describes good communication as the removal of ‘noise’ from a process of sending and receiving messages; how to collaborate; how gender impacts on communication; why co-operators need to be assertive and what that means; giving and receiving criticism assertively, and how messages are conveyed unconsciously through our body language.

 Gender and communications – Deborah Tannen on different conversational rituals used by men and women

 Are you assertive – what that means, and why it’s essential for co-operators to be assertive

-Giving and receiving criticism assertively – a useful co-operative skill
+Giving and receiving feedback – an essential co-operative skill

 Body language – messages are conveyed by our body language

 10 Commandments for good listening – useful tips for effective listening